 Small and medium-size business tax returns are a niche of this product, but they even have a professional edition available for career tax preparers.

 Why Choose TaxAct to File Your Tax Return?

-First, the software generally costs less than competing packages.
+TaxAct generally costs less than competing packages.
 The difference isn’t dramatic, but they tend to be less expensive across-the-board.
-And since your return is guaranteed, you can feel comfortable using the software that offers the best pricing, so long as it meets your needs.
+And, since your return is guaranteed, you can feel comfortable using software offering the best pricing, so long as it meets your needs.

 TaxAct comes with a Price Lock Guarantee.
 You will get the price for the plan you select, regardless of when you actually file your return.
 Lock in your price now, and it will be good until you file your tax return.
 This is an important feature, since many tax prep plans increase their prices closer to April 15.
-You can purchase TaxAct now, and make sure that that doesn’t happen.
+Purchase TaxAct now to ensure that doesn’t happen.

-Accuracy Guarantee.
+TaxAct pledges an Accuracy Guarantee.
 TaxAct Alerts inspects your return for errors and omissions that could increase your chance of being audited.
-It also finds opportunities for tax saving that you may have missed.
+It also finds opportunities for tax saving you may have missed.